-An architect by the name of Lewis Pilcher designed the death house - it went into service in the early 1920s.
-The building is still there at Sing Sing.
-On Google Earth, zoom in on the prison, and look at the southwest corner by the river.
-The building with two wings and a diamond-shaped structure in the middle is the infamous structure.
+Architect Lewis Pilcher designed the death house--it went into service in the early 1920s.
+The building is still at Sing Sing Penitentiary.
+On Google Earth, zoom in on the prison and look at the southwest corner by the river.
+The building with two wings and a diamond-shaped structure in the middle is the infamous "death house".

 The Dead End Kids terrorized the set during shooting.
-They threw other actors off with their ad-libbing, and once cornered costar Humphrey Bogart and stole his trousers.
-But they didn't figure on James Cagney's street-bred toughness.
+They threw other actors off with their ad-libbing, and once cornered co-star Humphrey Bogart and stole his trousers.
+They didn't figure on James Cagney's street-bred toughness, however.
 The first time Leo Gorcey pulled an ad-lib on Cagney, the star stiff-armed the young actor right above the nose.
-From then on, the gang behaved.
+From then on the gang behaved.

 Some segments of this movie were remade and modified for the feature film Home Alone (1990) and its sequel.
 In the two movies, Kevin watches them as "Angels with Filthy Souls" and "Angels with Even Filthier Souls".

 To play Rocky, James Cagney drew on his memories of growing up in New York's Yorkville, a tough ethnic neighborhood on the upper east side, just south of Spanish Harlem..
 His main inspiration was a drug-addicted pimp who stood on a street corner all day hitching his trousers, twitching his neck, and repeating, "Whadda ya hear!
 Whadda ya say!"
 Those mannerisms came back to haunt Cagney.
 He later wrote in his autobiography, "I did those gestures maybe six times in the picture.
 That was over 30 years ago--and the impressionists have been doing me doing him ever since."